Cholesterol

 One of the Metabolic Balance Practitioners can quickly assess your insulin sensitivity, hormonal profiles, and body fat percentage, and point you in the right direction, including the amount of food consumed, by re-assessing every 1-2 weeks.

-Another option is to find a doctor that is willing to prescribe a cholesterol panel every week along with the types of amounts of foods to consume weekly, in order to experiment and find the right types and amounts of foods.
+Another option is to find a doctor that is willing to prescribe a cholesterol panel every week along with the types of amounts of foods to consume weekly, to experiment and find the right types and amounts of foods.
 This process can take months, will cost a lot, and the chances to find that doctor are extremely low.

 In essence, the right types of foods along with their correct amounts will normalize blood lipids levels in a very short time, about 4 weeks.
 But there are cases when some other interventions are needed, and no, I’m not talking about medications of any kind.